MerginMaps/docs/src/server/plugin-mobile-app/index.md

 ### Using multiple servers simultaneously

-If you need to handle two different servers at the same time, you will first need to create two user profiles in QGIS and download <QGISPluginName /> for both.
+If you need to handle two different servers at the same time, you will first need to create two user profiles in QGIS and download the <QGISPluginNameShort /> for both.

 ![QGIS new profile](./new_profile.jpg "Create new profile in QGIS")